sneakers-the-rat/no-more-imports/README.md

 Do not use this package

+### Configuration

+env vars:

+- `NMI_QUIET=true` - don't print anything to stdout like when installing packages we forgot to ask for

 ## How it Works

 Well buster, i gotta say that's a little nosy, but if you must know,